 Contractors paying the bond on an annual basis need to submit payment before their renewal date.
 Don’t worry about putting this on your calendar as Jet will notify you with plenty of time to make payment for the bond renewal.
 Unlike other insurance companies, we do not require any additional paperwork for bond renewal and payment is all that is needed.
 The CCB does not require any renewal paperwork.

-Other than the type of work being performed, the CCB determines how to classify contractors using years of experience, total sales, and amount of trades performed.
+Other than the type of work being performed, the CCB determines how to classify contractors using years of experience, total sales, and the amount of trades performed.
 Below is a quick definition of each class:

 Residential General Contractor: May perform or supervise an unlimited amount of construction trades for residential and small commercial projects.
 Required to carry a $20,000 license bond and $500,000 of liability coverage.

 Residential Specialty Contractor: May perform one or two trades per residential and small commercial projects and potentially a third trade if the job is under $2,500 in labor and materials.
-Required to carry $15,000 license bond and $300,000 of liability coverage.
+Required to carry a $15,000 license bond and $300,000 of liability coverage.

 Residential Limited Contractor: May perform or supervise an unlimited amount of construction trades for residential and small commercial projects if under $40,000 in total sales for the year and engage in no contracts over $5,000.
 Required to carry a $10,000 license bond and $100,000 of liability coverage.

 Commercial General Contractor Level 1: May perform or supervise an unlimited amount of construction trades for any size project and has eight or more years of experience with key employees.
 Required to carry a $75,000 license bond and $2,000,000 of liability coverage.

 Commercial General Contractor Level 2: Same as Level 1, but with four or fewer years of experience with key employees.
 Required to carry a $20,000 license bond and $1,000,000 of liability coverage.